opendr-eu/opendr/docs/reference/engine-target.md

   - *width* is expected to be a number representing the width of the box.
   - *height* is expected to be a number representing the height of the box.
   - *score* is expected to be a number describing the prediction confidence.
+  - *segmentation* is expected to be a list of integers describing the segmentation polygon or rle.
+  - *iscrowd* is expected to be a bool describing whether segmentation based on polygon (iscrowd=False) or rle (iscrowd=False)
+  - *area* is expected to be an integer describing the area of the segmentation.
 #### mot(with_confidence=True, frame=-1))
   Return the annotation in [MOT](https://motchallenge.net/instructions) format.
+#### coco()
+	Return the annotation in [COCO detection](https://cocodataset.org/#detection-2019) format.

 ### class engine.target.BoundingBoxList